 - 3-8.
-Information regarding Conservancy fairy shrimp is included in the Biological Assessment completed for the Preferred Alternative, as well as Section 3.15, Biological Environment, of the Final EIR/EIS.
-This information states that Conservancy fairy shrimp occur in large, deep playa vernal pools, none of which occur in the project area.. - 3-9.
-Information regarding the suitable habitat and presence of the Delta green ground beetle is included in the Biological Assessment completed for the Preferred Alternative, as well as Section 3.15, Biological Environment, of the Final EIR/EIS.
+Information regarding Conservancy fairy shrimp is included in the Biological Assessment completed for the Preferred Alternative, as well as Section 3.15, Biological Environment, of the Final EIS.
+This information states that Conservancy fairy shrimp occur in large, deep playa vernal pools, none of which occur in the project area. - 3-9.
+Information regarding the suitable habitat and presence of the Delta green ground beetle is included in the Biological Assessment completed for the Preferred Alternative, as well as Section 3.15, Biological Environment, of the Final EIS.
 This information indicates that habitat for Delta green ground beetle includes large playa pools with sparsely vegetated margins located on Pescadero Clay soils, none of which is found in the project area.
-Additionally, extensive surveys have been conducted in the project area for this species and none have been found. - 3-10.
-Revised avoidance and minimization measures regarding potential vernal pool tadpole shrimp and vernal pool fairy shrimp is included in the Biological Assessment completed for the Preferred Alternative, as well as Section 3.15, Biological Environment, of the Final EIR.
-These measures include an increased mitigation ratio of 4:1 preservation (4 acres preserved for every acre impacted) and 2:1 creation (2 acres created for every acre impacted). - 3-11.
-Please see Essay Response 2: Identification of the Preferred Alternative, regarding the selection of Alternative B as the Preferred Alternative.
-Pursuant to requests from Michelle Tovar of the USFWS to biologists under contract to STA, additional research regarding potential California tiger salamander breeding sites was included in the Biological Assessment completed for the Preferred Alternative.
-While the CTS protocol was not followed, all potential breeding ponds in the study area and within 1.24 miles have been identified.
-This information has also been included in Section 3.15, Biological Environment, of the Final EIR. - 3-12.
-Please see Essay Response 2: Identification of the Preferred Alternative, regarding the selection of Alternative B as the Preferred Alternative.
+Additionally, extensive surveys have been conducted in the project area for this species and none have been found.
+This was confirmed by the issuance of the Biological Opinion on May 27, 2010. - 3-10.
+Revised avoidance and minimization measures regarding potential vernal pool tadpole shrimp and vernal pool fairy shrimp is included in the Biological Assessment completed for the Preferred Alternative, as well as Section 3.15, Biological Environment, of the Final EIS.
+These measures include an increased mitigation ratio of 4:1 preservation (4 acres preserved for every acre impacted) and 2:1 creation (2 acres created for every acre impacted).
+This was confirmed by the issuance of the Biological Opinion on May 27, 2010. - 3-11.
+Please see Essay Response 2: Identification of the Preferred Alternative, regarding the identification of Alternative B as the Preferred Alternative.
+Pursuant to requests from USFWS, additional research regarding potential California tiger salamander breeding sites was included in the Biological Assessment completed for the Preferred Alternative.
+All potential breeding ponds in the study area and within 1.24 miles have been identified.
+This was confirmed by the issuance of the Biological Opinion on May 27, 2010.
+This information has also been included in Section 3.15, Biological Environment, of the Final EIS. - 3-12.
+Please see Essay Response 2: Identification of the Preferred Alternative, regarding the identification of Alternative B as the Preferred Alternative.
 Subsequent to the circulation of the Draft EIR/EIS, a Biological Assessment of the Preferred Alternative was completed for review by the USFWS.
 This Biological Assessment included a complete analysis of impacts associated with Alternative B, including the Walters Road extension.
 To mitigate for impacts on Contra Costa goldfields, STA has agreed to preserve additional habitat that supports this species at a 9:1 ratio (9 acres of preservation for each acre impacted) for populations directly or indirectly impacted.
 Additionally, STA will ensure the creation of habitat at a 3:1 ratio (3 acres created for each acre impacted) for habitat directly impacted.
-In addition to this mitigation, STA will modify the proposed project, as described under Mitigation Measure BR-20, to reduce impacts on Contra Costa goldfields. - 3-13.
-As described above, the Biological Assessment for Alternative B include compensatory mitigation for Contra Costa goldfield habitat at a ratio of 9:1 preservation (9 acres of preservation for each acre of impacts) for both direct and indirect impacts, and 3:1 creation (3 acres of preservation for each acre of impacts) for direct impacts.
-This ratio was determined in consultation with Michelle
+In addition to this mitigation, STA will modify the proposed project, as described under Mitigation Measure BR-20, to reduce impacts on Contra Costa goldfields.
+This was confirmed by the issuance of the Biological Opinion on May 27, 2010.